swcrazyfan/AIIngestingTool/prefect_migration_plan.md

   - ✅ Create a simple `@flow` and `@task` to verify installation
 - ✅ **Write and Run Test for Hello World**
   - ✅ Add a test to ensure Prefect is installed and basic flow runs

-### Phase 1.5 Structural Refactor

-- ✅ Rename `pipeline/` to `flows/` and update all references
-- ✅ Rename `steps/` to `tasks/` and update all references
-- ✅ Update docstrings and documentation to use new terminology
-- ✅ Archive `debug_pipeline.py` and `test_pipeline.py` as `.bak` files
-- ✅ Remove or archive the old imperative pipeline, registry, and step registration system

-**Changelog:**
-- Project structure now follows Prefect idioms: `flows/` for orchestration, `tasks/` for atomic steps.
-- All code, imports, and docstrings updated to match new structure.
-- Obsolete debug and registry-based pipeline scripts archived as `.bak`.
-- All legacy pipeline/registry code has been archived or removed.
-Prefect flows are now the only orchestration mechanism.

 ### Phase 2: Refactor Steps as Tasks